emerconghaile/ava.cr/README.md

-# Ava Aware Crystal Client API
+# Ava Aware Client API in Crystal

 A client API for Ava Aware written in Crystal.